 By Emma from Emma Jane Explores

-Philadelphia, the ‘City of Brotherly Love,’ is rich in history and culture.
+Philadelphia, the ‘City of Brotherly Love,’ is rich in history and culture and one of the best places to visit on East Coast.
 Founded in 1682, this city has witnessed America’s fight for independence and growth of the country after that.
 This is the place where the constitution was written.
 Visiting the iconic Liberty Bell and National Constitution Center lets you know more about the constitution and the independence.

-Philadelphia is a beautiful city that is close to nature and has many parks, trails and fountains that add to its beauty.
+Philadelphia is one of the best destinations for weekend getaways on the East Coast being close to nature with many parks, trails and fountains that add to its beauty.
 The Franklin Square, Logan Square and its fountain, Spruce Street Park, Schuylkill River Trail are the best places to get close to nature.
 There is so much for everyone be it history lovers or nature lovers or food lovers.
 There are many things to do in Philadelphia with kids – the variety of things they can explore be it indoors or outdoors.

 Philly can be best explored on foot to appreciate the beautiful architecture of the buildings.
 One of them is the Philadelphia Museum of Art.
 This is a must-visit for art lovers.
 Stroll by the museum along the Benjamin Franklin Parkway through the Logan Square to the Love Park where the iconic Red LOVE sculpture stands.